President of North Macedonia: History

 During the period of the Socialist Republic of Macedonia, there was a collective presidency which was abolished in 1991.
 Its first president was Metodija Andonov Čento, elected at the first plenary session of ASNOM, when the modern state was formed, while the last one was Vladimir Mitkov.

 Following the transition from socialist system to parliamentary democracy in 1990, the Socialist Republic of Macedonia changed the collective leadership with a single-president post in 1991, few months before independence.
 Kiro Gligorov became the first president of the Socialist Republic of Macedonia on 27 January 1991.
 On 16 April 1991 the parliament adopted a constitutional amendment removing the term "Socialist" from the official name of the country, and on 7 June of the same year, the new name Republic of Macedonia was officially established.
 Hence Gligorov continued his function as President of the Republic of Macedonia.

 After the process of dissolution of Yugoslavia began, the Republic of Macedonia proclaimed full independence following a referendum held on 8 September 1991.
 Kiro Gligorov was incapacitated after an assassination attempt in 1995.
-Stojan Andov served as acting president for 44 days during Gligorov's incapacitation.
+Stojan Andov served as acting president for 98 days during Gligorov's recovery.
 On completing his second term as head of the independent state, Gligorov was succeeded by Boris Trajkovski in 1999.
 Following Trajkovski's death in 2004, he was succeeded by Branko Crvenkovski.
 Gjorge Ivanov won the 2009 presidential election and took office on 12 May 2009.
 He was re-elected in 2014.
-Stevo Pendarovski is the current incumbent and he took the office on 12 May 2019.

 The position initially had some considerable powers, as Macedonia functioned within the framework of a de facto semi-presidential republic.
 The president had control over the military and was the primary actor when it came to setting the foreign policy agenda.
 As such, both Gligorov and Trajkovski were the primary representatives of the fledgling republic abroad.
 The 2001 Ohrid Agreement, brokered by President Trajkovski in an effort to reduce interethnic tensions in the country, led to the adoption of constitutional amendments on November 16, 2001, which, in addition to granting representational rights to the Albanian-speaking minority, also stripped the president of any executive authority he previously had.
 President Trajkovski respected this arrangement for the remainder of his term, with authority over foreign policy passing first to Prime Minister Ljupco Georgievski and then to Prime Minister Branko Crvenkovski.